Rafigzada/Adaptive-RAG/README.md

 ### 12. Running JupyterLab

-After installing the necessary dependencies, you can start JupyterLab with:
+After installing the necessary dependencies, you can start JupyterLab:

 ```bash
 jupyter lab